 How Long Does a Synthetic Drug Detox Last?

 There are many factors to consider before answering this question.
 The length of time the drug has been used and the amount being consumed will all have an impact on the duration of your individual detox process.
 A standard detox usually lasts between 7 and 14 days, however, detoxing from synthetic drugs has been known to take a while longer.

 Because your detox may require medical assistance, it is important we know if you are taking any other prescription medications.
 This is to avoid complications that can arise when prescribed drugs are combined.
 These complications are also known as contraindications and can have serious health consequences.
 Please be honest with us at this stage, your safety is as important to us as your comfort.
 Your physician will be able to provide you with a list of current medications if you are unsure of the names or quantities of prescription medication that you may be taking.

 If you are taking other drugs please discuss this further in your assessment.
 Most people come to us with polydrug use – a term used to describe instances where more than one substance is being used.
 Our ability to detox you is not affected by this, but being honest at this confidential stage means we can tailor a detox to suit your needs.

 Synthetic Drug Withdrawal Symptoms

 At Cornerstone, we believe in treating an individual with the highest standard of care.
-Fear of withdrawal symptoms are often what keeps an addict locked into an unbreakable cycle of addiction.
+Fear of withdrawal symptoms is often what keeps an addict locked into an ever-expanding and unbreakable cycle of addiction.

 Physical Withdrawal Symptoms: